Curvature-Dev-hub/LGRM-Spacetime-Rigidity/README.md

 - **Substantial Spacetime**: Spacetime as a physical rigid medium with a fundamental constant $\Gamma = 4.2501638 \times 10^{15} m^2/s$.
 - **Core Vorticity Engine**: The galactic center acts as a primary power source.
 - **Whip Effect**: Kinetic energy is transmitted from the core to the disk edge through spacetime rigidity, regulated by $\tanh(L/L_H)$.
+- Note:
+L is defined as R
+ (the radial observation point), representing the dynamic lever arm of spacetime torque transmission.

 ## 📊 Key Validation Results
 Our model shows high consistency with observational data without artificial parameter tuning: